davidmfoley/isolate-react/docusaurus/wip/test-driven-react/dependency-inversion/05-class-constructors.md

 ## Notes

-This requires using classes.
+This requires the use of classes.

-This is very similar to using closures.
+The mechanics are very similar to [closures](./02-closures)

 ## Example